senvoilpub/lastmonav2/README.md

 # lastmona

-A modern Next.js application built with the App Router for generating resumes using AI.
+A modern Next.js application built with the App Router for generating resumes using AI

 ## Getting Started